 Rally May Stall For Japan Stock Market

-(RTTNews) - The Japanese stock market has tracked higher in back-to-back sessions, surging more than 2,400 points or 4.7 percent to a record closing high.
-The Nikkei 225 now sits just beneath the 53,550-point plateau although it's likely to run out of steam on Wednesday,
+(RTTNews) - The Japanese stock market has tracked higher in three straight sessions, surging more than 3,200 points or 6.2 percent to a fresh record closing high.
+The Nikkei 225 now sits just above the 54,340-point plateau but now investors may lock in gains on Thursday.

-The global forecast for the Asian markets is soft thanks to geopolitical concerns.
-The European and U.S. markets were down, likely consigning Asian markets at records highs to profit taking.
+The global forecast for the largely overbought Asian markets is negative thanks to geopolitical concerns, with tech shares likely to lead the way lower.
+The European markets were mixed and the U.S. bourses were down and the Asian markets figure to split the difference.

-The Nikkei finished sharply higher on Tuesday with gains across the board, especially among the financial hares, technology stocks and automobile producers.

-The lead from Wall Street is negative as the major averages opened mixed on Tuesday but quickly headed south and spent most of the balance of the day in the red, finishing off session lows.
+The lead from Wall Street is weak as the major averages opened in the red on Wednesday and remained under water throughout the session.

-The choppy trading by the broader markets reflected uncertainty about the near-term outlook amid rising geopolitical tensions around the world and a flurry of proposals by President Donald Trump.
+President Donald Trump's threats to take control of Greenland have made headlines recently, while traders are also keeping an eye on political unrest in Iran and the ongoing Russia-Ukraine war.

-In U.S. economic news, the Labor Department released a report showing consumer prices in the U.S. increased in line with economist estimates in the month of December.
+In economic news, the Commerce Department said retail sales in the U.S. increased more than expected in November.
+Also, the Labor Department noted a modest increase by U.S. producer prices in November.

-Crude oil prices skyrocketed on Tuesday, extending a recent surge amid increasing geopolitical risks due to escalating tensions between the U.S. and Iran, which have raised output-and-supply concerns.
-West Texas Intermediate crude for February delivery was up $1.55 or 2.61 percent at $61.05 per barrel.
+Crude oil prices posted sharp gains Wednesday as the probability of U.S. intervention to end the crisis in Iran raises supply-related concerns.
+West Texas Intermediate crude for February delivery was up $0.76 or 1.24 percent at $61.91 per barrel.

-Closer to home, Japan will see December data for machine tool orders and money stock later today.
-Tool orders are expected to see an increase of 14.2 percent on year, easing from 16.8 percent in November.
-The M2 money stock is tipped to rise 1.9 percent on year, up from 1.8 percent a month earlier.
+Closer to home, Japan will release December figures for producer prices this morning, with forecast suggesting an increase of 0.1 percent on month and 2.4 percent on year.
+That's down from 0.3 percent on month and 2.7 percent on year in November.

 https://bxplus.ch/bx-musterportfolio/